 Update: As family works to keep this case in the media as much as possible, there are also many online communities working tirelessly to assist that effort.
-One person who has worked on Abby & Libby’s case since day 1 is Gray Hughes from Gray Hughes Investigates.
-He has created enhanced versions of the video, recreations of the proposed bridge encounter and, most recently, a re-worked video of the “bridge guy” (suspect).
+One person who has worked on Abby & Libby’s case since day 1 is Gray Hughes*.
+He has created a detailed crime flow of may have taken place that day, including the proposed bridge encounter and, most recently, a re-worked video of the “bridge guy” (suspect).
 The latest video is not new material.
 However, it has been re-worked to allow us to see a more natural vision of the bridge guy walking.
 The video may help someone recognize something in a person they did not recognize before.
-As always, when we have more news, we will update you
+As always, when we have more news, we will update you.

 Update: After the 3rd year anniversary of the death of Abby & Libby, there were 3 new large media stories about the murders of Abby & Libby in Delphi Indiana.
 Everyone was hoping for a third year Delphi murders update, not only with new information but also to keep it in the out there in front of people so it does not become a cold case.
 Two were series type podcasts.
 (Scene of the Crime and Down the Hill) and one was John Walsh’s In Pursuit.
 The goal was, with widespread sharing of this case, someone would come forward with useful information.
 The case is far from cold.
 Law enforcement is continuing to work leads which they state come in regularly.
 They feel confident that someone holds the key.
 Law enforcement has also stated that they travel to other areas to learn about potentially related cases.
 As with everything we publish here, if you have anything that will help this case, please contact the tipline at the bottom of this article.